Home Warranty Exclusions: What's NOT Covered That You Should Know

 Step 1: Request the Full Sample Contract

 Don't rely on marketing brochures.
-Ask the provider for the actual service contract — the legal document that governs your coverage.
+Ask the provider for the actual service contract, the legal document that governs your coverage.
 Reputable providers will always provide this before you purchase.
-When comparing the best home warranty companies, this is the single most important document to review.
+Our guide on reading a home warranty contract walks through exactly what to look for, section by section.

 Step 2: Find the Exclusions Section